 Marked ‘Confidential – FAO Vacancy’ on top left corner of envelope.

-Your attention is drawn to the accompanying documents ‘Person Specification’, ‘Job Description’, and ‘Advert’.
+Your attention is drawn to the accompanying documents ‘Job Description’, and ‘Advert’.
 By completing this form, you acknowledge you have read the accompanying documents.

-Your application form must reach the Council no later than Noon on 19th February 2024.
+Your application form must reach the Council no later than Noon on 24th September 2024